Audit & Compliance Committee

 (2) Oversight of the Global Compliance Program.
 The Committee shall obtain from the Global Chief Compliance Officer, the General Counsel, and/or when necessary, the head of internal audit, no less frequently than quarterly, reports on the Company’s Global Compliance Program, including confirmation that the Company and its affiliated entities are in conformity with applicable legal requirements and the Company’s Code of Conduct.
 The Committee shall periodically, but not less frequently than annually, review with management, including the General Counsel and the Global Chief Compliance Officer, the implementation and effectiveness of the Company’s Global Compliance Program.
 It shall be the responsibility of the Committee to review the appointment and performance of the Global Chief Compliance Officer and recommend the replacement of the Global Chief Compliance Officer, as necessary.
 The Committee shall assist the Board with oversight of significant healthcare-related regulatory and legal requirements and compliance issues.

 (3) Discussion of Legal and Compliance Matters.
 The Committee shall discuss with appropriate members of management, including the head of internal audit, the General Counsel, the Global Chief Compliance Officer and, if appropriate, the independent auditor any correspondence with regulators or governmental agencies and any published reports that raise material issues regarding the Company’s financial statements and accounting or auditing matters.
-The Committee shall also meet periodically, and may request to meet separately, with the General Counsel, the Global Chief Compliance Officer and other appropriate legal staff of the Company and, if appropriate, the Company’s outside counsel, to review any legal matters that may have a material impact on the Company’s financial statements or the Company’s compliance policies.
+The Committee shall also meet periodically, and may request to meet separately, with the General Counsel, the Global Chief Compliance Officer and other appropriate legal staff of the Company and, if appropriate, the Company’s outside counsel, to review any legal and compliance matters that may have a material impact on the Company’s financial statements or the Company’s compliance policies and practices.
 Each of the General Counsel and the Global Chief Compliance Officer has express authority to communicate personally with the Chair of the Committee about any such matters as appropriate.

 (4) Review of Certain Transactions with Directors, Officers and Other Related Persons.
 The Committee shall, in accordance with the Company’s policy regarding related person transactions, review and, where required, approve or ratify the Company’s transactions with directors, officers of the Company or, as defined in such policy, other related persons.